 “It reduces dramatically the chances that that driver’s license is a counterfeit document and verifies that it belongs to you,” said Ian Grossman, a Vice President at the American Association of Motor Vehicle Administrators (AAMVA).

-As the world becomes increasingly digitized, several states across the United States are looking at rolling out systems to make driving license checks a trusted, strongly proofed form of online user identification through biometric authentication.
+As the world becomes increasingly digitized, several states across the United States are looking at rolling out systems to make drivers license validation checks a trusted, strongly proofed form of online user identification through biometric authentication.

 “Driver’s licenses are a common part of our daily lives for proof of age and identity in situations such as going through airport security, checking into a hotel and purchasing alcohol or tobacco,” said Randy Vanderhoof, Executive Director of the Secure Technology Alliance.